kirschbaum-development/laravel-loop/README.md

 claude mcp add laravel-loop-mcp php /your/full/path/to/laravel/artisan loop:mcp:start --debug
 ```

-To add to Cursor, or any MCP clients with a JSON config file:
+To configure Laravel Loop in Cursor, Claude or any MCP clients with a JSON config file:

 ```json
 {